rhnshrma/ENEURO0293-19.2020/README.md

     -o   Output file
     -n   Neuron configuration file
     -s   Synapse configuration file (ssets.isf)
-    -t   simulation time in milliseconds
+    -t   simulation time in milliseconds (set to 15000 for 15 second simulations)

 ```
 Please read `doc/FILES` file for details about the input and output files and their formats.